CMSgov/ab2d-properties/README.md

+# THIS PROJECT HAS BEEN ARCHIVED
+As part of AB2D's _2025 Greenfield Migration_, this repository was targeted for removal.

 # AB2D Properties Service

 This service is used to save runtime variables for services to access.
 Unlike an envrionment variable, these